getzlab/canine/pipeline_options.md

   already finish
 * `Common`: Forces the input to be localized to the common directory.
 This will override default common behavior (the file will always be localized to the `$CANINE_COMMON` directory)
+    * **NOTE:** `Common` can also be used to explicitly declare that an input which is a list should be shared across all jobs, instead of one element per job
 * `null`: Forces the input to be treated as a plain string.
 No handling whatsoever will be applied to the input.